2024 Summer schools taught by Mike X Cohen

 The purpose of this course is to introduce you to matrix-based data analysis methods in neural time series data, with a focus on least-squares model fitting, multivariate dimensionality-reduction, and source-separation methods.
 The focus is on understanding methods and their implementation in MATLAB, rather than on using analysis toolboxes.

-By the end of the Analyzing Neural Time Series Analysis course you will be able to
+By the end of the Linear Algebra for Neuroscientists course you will be able to

 - Understand geometric and algebraic ways of representing data and analyses.